 5. When she flourished as the "Dancing Doctor" who taught Data tap dancing in “Data’s Day”

-Doctor Crusher’s interactions with Data truly make this episode one of the greats of season four.
+Doctor Crusher’s interactions with Data truly make this episode one of the greats of Season 4.
 In it, Data details his relationships with fellow crew members as part of a diary he’s sending to an off-board Commander Bruce Maddox.
-There are just so many great narrative twists throughout — Data has a hilarious interaction with O’Brien, for example, when he tells him Keiko has called off their upcoming wedding after she has last minute nerves.
-But by far the best moments come when Doctor Crusher can barely suppress both glee and fear after Data asks her to teach him how to dance.
-Doctor Crusher pulls him aside in a bustling sickbay and tells him she’s worried that if she says yes, she'll be known as the "Dancing Doctor" all over again — a moniker that seemingly followed her through her early years.
+There are just so many great narrative twists throughout — Data has a hilarious interaction with O’Brien, for example, when he tells him Keiko has called off their upcoming wedding due to last minute nerves.
+But, by far, the best moments come when Doctor Crusher can barely suppress both glee and fear after Data asks her to teach him how to dance.
+Doctor Crusher pulls him aside in a bustling Sickbay and tells him she’s worried that if she says yes, she'll be known as the "Dancing Doctor" all over again — a moniker that seemingly followed her throughout her early years.
 It’s a great insight into Doctor Crusher’s past and is also a wonderful nod to Gates McFadden’s career as a choreographer.
 And when they get down to the lessons themselves, things only get better.
 It’s hard not to crack up laughing when we see Doctor Crusher perform a complex tap routine only for Data to keep up step-for-step and then maniacally continue with a hybrid tap-dance-and-on-the-spot-run after Doctor Crusher finishes.
 “Stop, Data!” she cries with a look of bemusement and bewilderment.
 It’s matched only by Data’s deranged smile when Crusher teaches him how to waltz.